This is Why You Should Never Drink Water Before Bed

 Below, find out when you should and shouldn’t drink.
 Dietitian Jim White, RD, ACSM recommends the standard 64 ounces of water a day, or eight 8-ounce glasses.
 By drinking the recommended intake, your weight loss goal becomes more attainable.
 Sufficient water intake has the ability to boost your metabolism, help you feel fuller longer, and even keep your energy levels at an all-time high.
 A recent review published in the journal Obesity found that women on four widely different but popular diets all experienced greater weight loss when drinking more water.

-It was completely intentional that drinking water wasn’t placed on our list of 30 Things to Do Before Bed to Lose Weight.
+It was completely intentional that drinking water wasn’t placed on our list of things to do before bed to lose weight.
 Erin Palinski-Wade, RD, CDE explains “If you drink too much before bed, you may find yourself waking up multiple times in the middle for the night to urinate.”

 And just like water, sleep is known to be a key factor in obtaining your weight loss goals.
 The recommended 6-8 hours really make a difference in our lives.
-As a matter of fact, the Sleep Research Society figured out that those who slept too little (5-6 hours) and those who slept too much (9-10 hours) were prone to have an increased risk of weight gain and, even worse, fat gain.
+As a matter of fact, a report in Environmental Health Perspectives states that shorter sleep is linked to obesity, hypertension, and other metabolic disorders.

 Palinski-Wade offers a simple solution — cut back on our favorite zero-calorie beverage roughly three hours before you plan on hitting the sheets.
 Within this time frame, your body will be able to process and you’ll use the restroom before it interrupts your beauty sleep.